 I eventually came up with a design that acted as a solar powered water irrigation system.
 Which can pump from any type of water source and does not need any electrical power source as it is run off solar panels.
 I took such an interest in this topic as I felt that it was an unexplored area and was an opportunity to benefit and develop the agriculture in areas of the world that have been affected by droughts.
 In making this product I learned many skills that have influenced my decision to further explore design and develop my understanding and technique at an even higher level by doing an Art and Design foundation course.

 With a keen interest in sport and keeping fit the decision to choose to design a fitness device seemed a natural fit for my design project.

 I worked closely with the PE department to fine tune the idea and develop a unique piece of strength building fitness equipment.
 Within the project I learnt how to weld and bend the steel as well as use the Lathe.
 I really have developed my understanding of manufacture and I feel I have really grown with the project.
 The end product has unique attributes for the individual seeking to develop their upper body strength.
 The use of Sports science and materials manufacturing has really kept me focused and I have really enjoyed the practical aspect of this course.

 Made in Kingswood

 Every year, the Art and Design & Technology departments celebrate the outstanding work produced by their students with the annual Made in Kingswood Exhibition.
-Please see below images from last year's exhibition as well as a link to an archive of work from recent years.
+Please see below images from a previous exhibition as well as a link to an archive of work from recent years.